All Episodes

 Few have been hit harder than Latino Americans and African Americans.

-He said, You know the people like the couple I met in Las Vegas who were tricked into buying a house they couldn't afford, they are at risk of facing foreclosure.
+And in one of his stump speeches before the AFL CIO, April 2, 2008, he said, you know the people like the couple I met in Las Vegas who were tricked into buying a house they couldn't afford, they are at risk of facing foreclosure.

-The top mortgage lenders spend 185 billion dollars or million dollars lobbying Congress.
+The top mortgage lenders spend $185 billion, a million dollars, lobbying Congress.

-We wonder why Washington looked the other way when they were tricking families into buying homes that could this is outrageous.
+We wonder why Washington looked the other way when they were tricking families into buying homes.

 He actually said that.

-We wonder why Washington looked the other way when they were tricking families into buying homes they couldn't afford.
+We wonder why Washington looked the other way when they were tricking families into buying homes they couldn't.

 This is a total rewrite of history.